-Storing Honey Store honey at room temperature – your kitchen counter or pantry shelf is usually ideal.
+Store honey at room temperature – your kitchen counter or pantry shelf is usually a safe bet.
 Storing honey in the refrigerator accelerates the honey’s crystallization.
-If your honey crystallizes, simply place the honey jar in warm water and stir until the crystals dissolve (do not boil!).
+If your honey crystallizes, simply place the honey jar in warm water and stir until the crystals dissolve.
+Do not boil or microwave honey!

 The amount of honey a single hive product varies wildly based on a number of factors… relative health & size of hive and food supply, being the biggest ones.
 The world record for production is pretty staggering: “Bill Winner, Beekeeper Services Manager, Capilano Honey Company, 346kg (762 lbs) PER HIVE from 460 hives.”
 But that is a highly experienced keeper, under unusually optimal circumstances.
 As a hobbyist, expectations should be MUCH more modest and can even be net-zero some years.
 My personal record is currently ~60lbs per hive as a recreational keeper in an urban setting.